tobilg/marathon-slack/README.md

 * `SLACK_WEBHOOK_URL`: The Slack Webhook URL (**mandatory**).
 * `SLACK_CHANNEL`: The name of the Slack channel to send the messages to (must contain `#`).
 Default is `#marathon`.
 * `SLACK_BOT_NAME`: The name of the Slack bot to send the messages from.
 Default is `Marathon Event Bot`.
 * `EVENT_TYPES`: The comma-separated list of event types you want to have sent to Slack, separated by comma.
-By default, only `deployment_info`, `deployment_success` and `deployment_failed` are activated.
-See below for a complete list.
+By default, all the below events are activated.
+* `HOST`: The IP address the API should listen on.
+Normally, this will be automatically provided by Marathon.
+Default is `0.0.0.0`.
+* `PORT`: The port number on which the API should listen on.
+Normally, this will be automatically provided by Marathon.
+Default is `3000`.
+* `APP_ID_REGEXES`: A string regular expression to filter events by their Marathon App Id.
+For example to send a slack message for **only** apps with id `"*-production"`.
+If you want multiple regular expressions, you can concatenate them with a comma.

 ### Event types